Frictionless-JS2/website_materials/content/_index.md

 ## How is Code Commons different from other local groups?

+Code Commons is not a maker space per se, but [it is hosted at one](https://libguides.library.arizona.edu/catalyst), and you could say Code Commons is the software-oriented aspect of a maker space.

 [Research Bazaar](https://researchbazaar.arizona.edu) is focused on data science.
 Some people who work with code are data scientists, but many others are not.
 In the future, Code Commons seeks to establish an every-day space, which ResBaz does not offer.

 [Data & Viz Drop-in](https://libcal.library.arizona.edu/event/9325842) is a weekly event for helping with data science projects.
 Code Commons is broader than data science, will become more frequent, and is focused more on building community than helping visitors.

 [Tucson Python Meetup](https://www.meetup.com/Tucson-Python-Meetup) offers approximately monthly events for people working with the Python programming language.
 Code Commons is a more frequent and less-structured gathering.
-We do write Python, but aren't particularly focused on it.
+We do write Python but we aren't limited to it.

 [Tucson Functional Programmers](https://www.meetup.com/Tucson-Functional-Programmers) offers approximately monthly events for people working with [functional](https://en.wikipedia.org/wiki/Functional_programming) programming techniques and languages.
 Code Commons is more frequent, and we love functional code but are not limited to it.